nicktimko/autolycus/README.md

 Incremental imports to track hg repos is supported, too.

-Using `hg-reset` it is quite simple within a Git repository that is `hg-fast-export`'ed from mercurial:
+Using `hg-reset` it is quite simple within a Git repository that is `hg-fast-export`'ed from Mercurial:

 ```
 hg-reset.sh -R <revision>